BasicMacintosher/Rock-Pi-4-Head-Unit/README.md

 # !!
 This Project is Work in Progress!!

+## To Do ##
+- [ ] Test if Audio from a Call and Microfon is working
+- [ ] Build and test the second version of the media buttons
+- [ ] integrate the display in my car (I cant build a mount for every car but will test it with my ford fiesta mk6)

 I bought a Rock Pi 4 with the intention to build a Car head unit for my Car.
 Follow me on my journey through this project.